saifurrahmantanvir/forex-change/README.md

 In addition to previous commit, toggling theme from login-form & product exchanging is working smoothly.
 And various small fixes is complete.

+After Day - 21 ---->

+App is now fully responsive for all devices, product card was completely redesigned, exchanges page & logout functionality was added, routing related bug is still not fixed.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).